sadishaaaa/sadishaaaa/README.md

 # 💫 About Me:
-I'm a passionate js developer
-I'm interested in software development and programming
+I'm a passionate developer, interested in software development and programming

 ## 🌐 Socials: